mtojek/package-registry/dev/import-beats/README.md

 _The module "duck" contains 3 datasets: foo, bar, baz._

-The `event.module = duck` will be transformed into `(event.dataset = foo OR event.dataset = bar OR event.dataset = baz)`.
+The `event.module = duck` will be transformed into `(event.dataset = duck.foo OR event.dataset = duck.bar OR event.dataset = duck.baz)`.

 ##### Dependency requirements

-The scripts parses available Kibana objects for information about supported versions and determines which is the minimal required Kibana version.
+The scripts parses available Kibana objects for information about supported versions and determines what is the minimal required Kibana version.

 The required version of the Elasticsearch is hardcoded (`>7.0.1`).

 ##### Documentation

-Documentation present in the Beats repository refers to modules, metricsets and filesets.
+Documentation in the Beats repository refers to modules, metricsets and filesets.
 Unfortunately it doesn't fit well in the concept of integrations, so all documentation pages need to be adjusted.

 Every integration may have a doc template defined, so that the script can pick it up while building packages.
-The template can refer to functions, e.g. to render exported fields, used by a dataset.
+The template can refer to functions, e.g. to render a table with fields used by a dataset.

 ##### Ingest pipelines

-If the fileset used an ingest pipeline, the script includes in the target package - renamed to `default.json` or `default.yml`.
+If the fileset used an ingest pipeline, the script includes it in the target package, but renamed to `default.json` or `default.yml`.

 ##### Streams